 When I was in undergrad, I was SO excited about my course with Mrs. Duhon.
 This was the class in which we would learn alllll about how to make our classroom “work.”
 AND we’d get to be in classrooms, too!
 I was so eager to get to the part about learning how to set up my classroom but we, first, spent a lot of time working out our behavior management plans.

-If you don’t do anything else before the school year starts, I encourage you to at least develop behavior management plans for your students. (and your sanity!)
+This is key to setting up a classroom.
 When kids know their boundaries and that they will be rewarded for following the expectations a healthy classroom environment is born.

 Types of Behavior Management Plans

-I believe in developing a plan for different behavior management plans.
-This doesn’t mean I use all of them at the same time (or even during the school year at all.)
+This doesn’t mean you use all of them at the same time (or even during the school year at all.)
 But it is important to have a plan in place before the school year starts so that when instances arise, you are prepared.

 My favorite whole group management system is a marble jar.
 The class can earn multiple marbles at a time for choices that they are making.
 I add extra lines on the marble jar so that they can get rewards throughout the process.

 It’s important to keep this POSITIVE so I try to refrain from removing marbles.
 (Although, I most definitely have and there are times to do this.
 Just try to keep them few and far between.)